top of page

 Great one-to-ones start before the meeting.
 The quality of the conversation depends on the preparation, environment, and expectations set in advance.

-• Agree expectations and ground rules to support psychological safety
+• Agree on expectations and ground rules to support psychological safety.

 A high-quality one-to-one is not a box-ticking exercise or a task update meeting.
 It is a purposeful leadership conversation — structured yet flexible, safe yet honest, and focused on development rather than purely operational matters.